cgrudz/DataAssimilationBenchmarks.jl/paper.md

 engineering applications requiring dynamic state estimation and control.

-The purpose of this package is to provide a research framework for the theoretical development and empirical validation of novel data assimlation techniques.
+The purpose of this package is to provide a research framework for the theoretical development and empirical validation of novel data assimilation techniques.
 While analytical proofs can be derived for classical methods such as the Kalman filter in linear-Gaussian dynamics [@jazwinski2007stochastic], most currently developed DA techniques are designed for estimation in nonlinear, non-Gaussian models where no